Saurabh-Steve/AngularSpringbootGridViewSample/README.txt

 Backend

+As allowed by recruiter
-Backend is Java over MySQL
+Instead of Golang and Postgres Backend is over Java + MySQL

 Setup Instructions for DB
 docker build -f .\Dockerfile.dockerfile -t my-database .